Sustainable markets: History

-As much of the rest of the world decides to move forward, they can look to the Climate Commitment for ideas on how to proceed with sustainable markets.
+However, much of the world has dealt with issues in implementing these goals as of 2022.

 Debates

 As more legislation such as the California Climate Commitment becomes commonplace, there are also questions of whether it is ethical to impose market restrictions on developing countries.
-Many developing countries will be hit the hardest by climate change.
-This causes some to say that the weight of stopping climate change is in their hands, however, others argue that because developing countries are the leading cause of climate change, it is up to them to solve the crisis.
+Many developing countries experience greater negative impacts from climate change but are also more harshly impacted by economic restrictions.
 Furthermore, there are unresolved debates over how much regulation or government intervention is appropriate in order to govern sustainable markets, including the use of ecotaxes.

 Broader questions remain over the ability of sustainable markets to fully account for environmental costs, such as pollution and ecosystem collapse.
-Debates about the main focus of economic models, such as GDP or social wellbeing, also exist.
+Debates about the main focus of economic models, such as GDP or social well-being, also exist.
 There have been suggestions that a move away from a GDP focus is required for environmental prosperity.

 Organizations

 A number of organizations are working in the sustainable markets field.